plutov/packagemain/05-tensorflow-image-recognition/README.md

  - Run the session to normalize image, using input and output.
  - normalized[0] contains normalized Tensor.
  - In makeTransformImageGraph we define the rules of normalization.

-Here finally we start using tensorflow Go package.

 ```
 func normalizeImage(body io.ReadCloser) (*tensorflow.Tensor, error) {